aymanrimah/aymanrimah.github.io/_publications/A geometric proof of the Quasi-linearity of the water-waves system.md

 pubtype: 'flowregularity'
 venue: 'arXiv preprint'
 date: 2019-01-01
-paperurl: 'https://aymanrimah.github.io/files/A geometric proof of the Quasi-linearity of the water-waves system.pdf'
+paperurl: 'https://aymanrimah.github.io/files/A geometric proof of the Quasi-linearity of the water-waves system1.pdf'
 ---
   In the first part of this paper we prove that the flow associated to the Burgers equation with a non local term of the form <img src="https://latex.codecogs.com/gif.latex?H\langle D \rangle^\alpha u " /> fails